roytang/blog/content/post/2021/01/2020-year-in-review/index.md

 ---
-date: 2020-12-31
+date: 2021-01-02
 tags:
 - yearnotes
 title: "2020 Year in Review"
-draft: true
 ---

 It's always weird for me when people do their "year in review" or "X of the year" any time before Jan 1st of the next year.
 You're making Dec 31 feel left out.
 It's one thing the Oscars get right.
+Anyway, here's my personal year-in-review, such as it is.

 ### Essay-writing section

 It's probably impossible to talk about 2020 without talking about the [Covid19 pandemic](/tags/covid19) that has ravaged the world.
 My country is sadly still under a state of quarantine/lockdown, I believe the world's longest.
 I am doing relatively well during the pandemic, nobody I know personally has been infected, and I'm not exactly averse to just staying at home all the time.
 Compared to other people, it has for me at best been a minor inconvenience.
+For that I am grateful.

 I miss being able to go out to quiz nights or visit friends or eat at restaurants or even the occasional paper Magic tournament.
 We haven't been visited by my the pamangkins in a while, most contact relegated to Zoom calls.
 I haven't been unable to do my regular walks.
 Other than that my life remains relatively the same compared to last year, since any work I've done has been from home for the past couple of years.

+I don't feel like I have accomplished much in 2020, but maybe given all that we had to go through this year, just getting to the end is enough.

 ### 2020 Statistics: